Robot Assisted Aortic Valve Bypass Surgery

 The patient was an 83-year-old man who had undergone previous heart surgery and had several medical problems that would have made a conventional aortic valve replacement particularly risky.

 The surgeons performed the aortic valve bypass operation through a small, three-inch incision than would have been impossible without the robot.

 Within hours after the robot-assisted aortic valve bypass operation, the man was awake and talking with his family.
 He left the hospital one week after surgery with his breathing much improved.

-"I believe that robotically-assisted minimally invasive aortic valve bypass surgery is an excellent alternative for higher-risk patients with aortic stenosis," says Dr. Gammie, who has worked to understand and perfect this approach.
+"I believe that robotically-assisted minimally invasive aortic valve bypass surgery is an excellent alternative for higher-risk patients with aortic stenosis," says Dr. James Gammie, chief of cardiac surgery, who has worked to understand and perfect this approach.
 "It allows us to treat a common, life-threatening condition without a breastbone-splitting incision and without the need for stopping the heart or using the heart-lung machine."

-Other important benefits experienced by surgeons using robotic surgery over traditional approaches include greater surgical precision, increased range of motion, improved dexterity, enhanced visualization and improved access.
+Other important benefits of robotic surgery over traditional approaches include greater surgical precision, increased range of motion, improved dexterity, enhanced visualization and improved access.
 Additional benefits experienced by patients include a shorter hospital stay, less pain, less risk of infection, less blood loss, fewer transfusions, less scarring, faster recovery and a quicker return to normal daily activities.

 This page was last updated: February 4, 2014